apache/solr/solr/example/films/README.md

  * `directed_by` - The person(s) who directed the making of the film
  * `initial_release_date` - The earliest official initial film screening date in any country
  * `genre` - The genre(s) that the movie belongs to
+ * `film_vector` - The 10 dimensional vector representing the film, according to a toy example embedding model

  The `name` and `initial_release_date` are created via the Schema API, and the `genre` and `direct_by` fields are created by the use of an Update Request Processor Chain called `add-unknown-fields-to-the-schema`.